FredHutch/sas7bdat-specification/sas7bdat.rst

 SAS7BDAT Header
 ===============

-The SAS7BDAT file header contains a binary file identifier (*i.e.*, a magic number), the dataset name, timestamp, the number pages (PC), their size (PL) and a variety of other values that pertain to the database as a whole.
+The SAS7BDAT file header contains a binary file identifier (*i.e.*, a magic number), the dataset name, timestamp, the number pages (PC), their size (PL) and a variety of other values that pertain to the dataset as a whole.
 The purpose of many header fields remain unknown, but are likely to include specifications for data compression and encryption, password protection, and dates/times of creation and/or modification.
 Most files encountered encode multi-byte values little-endian (least significant byte first).
 However, some files have big-endian values.